YiShengLee/Golden-Bee-Shop/README.md

 and purchase honey.
 A new user could register for a new account, login, change or reset a password, view his/her profile and logout.
 The user could also search for honey by name or a category.
-A logged in superuser has extra game CRUD rights which allow him/her to add a game, edit the game's record and even delete it from the database.
+A logged in superuser has CRUD rights which allow him/her to add a honey product, edit the honey's record and even delete it from the database.

 Please register as a new user or use the following account to navigate around the shop: